•

 All submitted articles go to the editorial team through a preselection procedure, and articles selected during the procedure are sent for review.

-Each (preselection-selected) article is reviewed anonymously by two independent, anonymous reviewers.
+Each (preselection-selected) article is reviewed anonymously by two independent, anonymous reviewers (a double-blind review process).

-The review has a written form and ends with the reviewer's recommendation (minor revision, major revision, rejection).
+The review has a written form and ends with the reviewer's recommendation (minor revision, major revision, rejection) (Review Form).

 After receiving the review, the editorial secretary gives detailed information about the reviewers' comments on the article and the final decision on publication (one made by the Editor-in-Chief).